-Our Board of Directors currently consists of eight members.
-Our Board of Directors has determined that all of our directors, as well as each individual nominated by our Board of Directors for election to our Board of Directors at the 2020 Annual Meeting, other than Messrs.
-Lanfear and Richards, qualify as "independent" directors in accordance with the Nasdaq listing requirements.
+Our Board of Directors currently consists of ten members.
+Our Board of Directors has determined that all of our directors, as well as each individual nominated by our Board of Directors for election to our Board of Directors at the 2021 Annual Meeting, other than Messrs.
+Lanfear and Mendelson, qualify as "independent" directors in accordance with the Nasdaq listing requirements.
 Mr. Lanfear is not considered independent because he is an employee of our company.
-Mr. Richards is not considered independent because he has served as an executive officer of Catalyst Advisors, LP, which provided executive search services to us.
+Mr. Mendelson is not considered independent because he served as a partner at Latham & Watkins LLP in 2020, which provided legal services to us.